Quantum loop groups for arbitrary quivers: Introduction

-The shuffle algebra $\CV^\pm$ corresponding to the $\zeta$ functions \eqref{eqn:k-ha intro} is none other than the $K$-theoretic Hall algebra with 0 potential associated to the quiver $Q$ with vertex set $I$ and $\#_{ij}$ arrows from the vertex $i$ to the vertex $j$, for any $i,j \in I$ (see \cite{KS, Pad 1}).
-These algebras are very actively studied in connection with Donaldson-Thomas invariants for Calabi-Yau categories, and the upshot of our Theorems is that the ``spherical" subalgebras $\oCS^\pm = \CS^\pm \subset \CV^\pm$ admit presentations as quantum loop groups.
-As for equivariant $K$-theoretic Hall algebras, let us consider the torus
+for various non-negative integers $\#_{ij}$.
+In this setting, the shuffle algebra $\CV^+$ is none other than the $K$-theoretic Hall algebra with 0 potential associated to the quiver $Q$ with vertex set $I$ and $\#_{ij}$ arrows from the vertex $i$ to the vertex $j$, for all $i,j \in I$ (see \cite{KS, Pad 1}).
+These algebras are very actively studied in connection with Donaldson-Thomas invariants for Calabi-Yau categories, and the upshot of our theorems is that the ``spherical" subalgebra $\oCS^+ = \CS^+ \subset \CV^+$ admits a presentation as (half of) a quantum loop group.